-Remove the snow chains to drive on roads without snow.
+You must remove the snow chains to drive on roads which are free of snow.
 Otherwise they will impair handling, damage the tyres and wear out very quickly.

-- In some countries, the speed limit for using snow chains is 50 km/h.
-The legal requirements of the country should be followed. - We recommend that you ask your Authorised Service Centre for information about appropriate wheel, tyre and snow chain size.
+• In some countries, the speed limit for using snow chains is 50 km/h.
+The legal requirements of the country should be followed.

+• We recommend that you ask your Authorised Service Centre for information about appropriate wheel, tyre and snow chain size.